 These are the comparison pictures:

 Now that Maneet’s manifested his long-term goal, he now wants to consolidate and continue building on his lifestyle habits.
-He’ll also be shifting gears towards muscle growth, as he aims to put the extra calories coming in to good use and take his physique to the next level!
+He’ll also be shifting gears towards muscle growth, as he aims to put the extra calories into good use and take his physique to the next level!

-Here’s what Maneet had to say about his overall experience of working with RNT Fitness so far:
+Here’s what Maneet had to say about his overall experience of working with RNT Fitness:

-Living in Southern California, after growing up in Detroit, I’ve always played a lot of sports, been active, and always been someone who considered himself to be “really into health”.
+Living in Southern California, after growing up in Detroit, I’ve always played a lot of sports, been active, and always considered myself to be “really into health”.
 I had been lifting weights and thought I knew what I was doing, but I had no direction and accountability.
 Even with the right workout philosophy and knowledge of what’s good for the body, I learned that one can’t get ideal results without executing a perfect formula.
 RNT knows that formula.

 I was eating “healthy foods” but not getting the results I wanted.
 I learned there’s a big difference between eating for body composition and eating for nutritional content.
 Eating for nutritional purposes left me wondering why I wasn’t also getting physical changes despite working out.
 It was a pretty frustrating process.
 There were so many foods I thought were innocent, that were incredibly malicious.
 I also needed to rebuild my habits and discipline.
 RNT’s process has helped me with the habit and discipline formation necessary to achieve the results and they have passed on into everything I do.